mckaygraybill/retnur/README.md

 * siege battles
 * diplomacy (alliances, gifting resources, negotiations, honor or social currency, non-aggression pacts, spies & intelligence network, etc. (thinking of Knights of Honor and/or Civ somewhat))
 * retreat and surrender capabilities
-* hero development (leveling, skills, magic, weakness/resistance, items, etc.)
+* leader development (leveling, skills, magic, weakness/resistance, items, etc.)
 * unit development (upgrading, leveling, weakness/resistance, etc.)
   * at some point is it possible to promote a unit to become a leader? seems kind of odd but to have a path for it would be fun.
   * what is the difference between a leader and a unit in the game? leaders have names and different roles. leaders can learn more skills. leaders are not stackable. (...)